-Check my deep dive into the gorgeous Le Creuset Signature Cast Iron Dutch Oven, 5.5-Quart
+Check out our deep dive into the gorgeous Le Creuset Signature Cast Iron Dutch Oven, 5.5-Quart

 Best Cast Iron Cocotte For Glass Top Stove

-I love the Staub color Grenadine pictured above, not to your taste check out the latest Staub colors I found for you.
+I love the Staub color Grenadine pictured above, but not to your taste.
+Check out the latest Staub colors I found for you.

 Best Cast Iron Skillet For Glass Top Stove

-Lodge’s smoothly finished porcelain enamel cast iron skillet is the perfect cooking surface for any dish and it won’t react to ingredients.
-The skillet’s core has a durable and heavy cast iron construction this ensures that it retains heat well, evenly spreads out warmth across the entire pan base, cooks fast without sticking or scorching anything.
+Lodge’s smoothly finished porcelain enamel cast iron skillet is the perfect cooking surface for any dish, and it won’t react to ingredients.
+The skillet’s core has a durable and heavy cast iron construction which ensures that it retains heat well, evenly spreads out warmth across the entire pan base, and cooks fast without sticking or scorching anything.